-Sculptures by Josefina de Vasconcellos and by Colin Telfer
+Sculptures by Josefina de Vasconcellos and Colin Telfer

 Josefina de Vasconcellos